A Stock You Should Be Looking At: Core Scientific Inc. (NASDAQ:CORZ) - The Dwinnex

 Ratios:

-We take a closer look at CORZ’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of CORZ by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.00 and its Current Ratio is at 1.00.
 In the meantime, Its Debt-to-Equity ratio is 2.75 whereas as Long-Term Debt/Eq ratio is at 2.16.

 Upgrades & Downgrades